ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/indexes/indexing-spatial-data.js.markdown

 {PANEL: Create index with spatial field}

-* Use `CreateSpatialField` to index spatial data in a static-index.
+* Use `createSpatialField` to index spatial data in a static-index.

 * You can then retrieve documents based on geographical criteria when making a spatial query on this index-field.